flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 - Training our replacements
 - Environment at the workplace
     - Subscription woes due to owner statements
+    - Return to office five days a week
+- Personal projects
+    - #AZS: [[foursquare]] space.
+There's takeout data for the service that they shut down.
+Spent time

 ## [[2025-03-12]]
 - Attending: <..>